basedrhys/obfuscated-code2vec/README.md

 5. Change the paths and definitions in `model_defs.py` and number of models in `scripts/create_datasets.sh` to match your setup
 6. Run `create_datasets.sh` (`source scripts/create_datasets.sh`).
 This will loop through each model and create class-level embeddings for the supplied datasets.
 The resulting datasets will be in `.arff` format in the `weka_files/` folder.

 You can now perform class-level classification on the dataset using any off-the-shelf WEKA classifier.
+Note that the dataset contains the original filename as a string attribute for debugging purposes; you'll likely need to remove this attribute before you pass the dataset into a classifier.

 ### Config
 By default the pipeline will use the full range of values for each parameter, which creates a huge number of resulting `.arff` datasets (>1000).
 To reduce the number of these, remove (or comment out) some of the items in the arrays in `reduction_methods.py` and `selection_methods.py` (at the end of the file).
 Our experiments showed that the `SelectAll` selection method and `NoReduction` reduction method performed best in most cases so you may want to just keep these.